Transformer

 Encoder-decoder

-T5- like models have both encoder and decoder, or called sequence to sequence model.
+BART- like models have both encoder and decoder, or called sequence to sequence model.
 They are good at content generation task with respect to its input, such as translation and summarization.

 Training